plazi/TaxPub/README.md

-# TaxPub
+# TaxPub-JATS
-TaxPub Extension of the NLM/NCBI Journal Publishing DTD, v 3.0
+TaxPub Extension of the JATS Publishing DTD, v 1.0